-From a business perspective, improvement is one of the most important goals you should pursue.
+From a business perspective, consistent improvement is one of the most important goals to pursue.
 Whether you’re improving teamwork, costs, timing, or results, these efforts will help your organization gain more clients as it grows.

-Lean management capitalizes on this concept by deliberately incorporating it into the various processes you use to accomplish your work.
+Lean management underscores this concept by deliberately incorporating it into the various processes your organization follows.
 Through small positive changes, it seeks to increase the value you can offer to your customers.
 No matter how good your team is, lean management finds ways to make it better.

 In this article, we’ll introduce you to the concept of lean management, how you can use it in your organization, and what benefits it provides.
 Using this understanding, you can then achieve better results for yourself and your customers.